“Gender Equality Today for a sustainable tomorrow,” reads the theme for International Women’s Day 2022 by UN Women.

 20 percent of HR professionals are aware that the gender pay gap exists in their companies.
 And that is why Katie Donovan, founder and equal pay consultant for Equal Pay Negotiations LLC states that HR is naturally positioned to take the lead.
 “Human resources has all the data and can see the big picture.
 They are probably aware of the problem long before anyone else,” Donovan says.

-They can’t obviously solve the problem alone, but HR can challenge gender bias and pay disparity by, “leading, inspiring, advocating, and pushing back when managers are about to put the organization at risk with questionable compensation decisions.”
+They can’t obviously solve the problem alone, but HR can eliminate pay disparity and gender bias in the workplace by, “leading, inspiring, advocating, and pushing back when managers are about to put the organization at risk with questionable compensation decisions.”

 4. The Glass Ceiling #BreaktheBias